tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 ```

 This returns an instance variable, `@__async_delegator__`.
 This instance
-variable is set up as a part initialization and is a new `AsyncDelegator` (a
+variable is set up as a part initialization and is a new `AsyncDelegator`:
-class defined within this module):

 ```ruby
 def init_synchronization